kevscon/kevscon.github.io/_posts/2018-04-29-indie_films.md

 ## Modeling
 The distribution of both target and most features was not normal.
 Since this is an assumption of linear regression, both were transformed to log scale.

 The initial model yielded a very poor r-squared value.
 Both train and test r-squared values were low, indicating an underfit model.
-In order to increase effectiveness, the model's complexity was increased using polynomial features which accounted for interaction between features.
-This created an overfit model with an increased train score but the test score was still very low.
+In order to increase effectiveness, the model's complexity was increased using polynomial features which accounted for interaction.
+This method increased the total number of features several-fold.
+The result was an overfit model with an increased train score and a test score that was still very low.
 Ridge regularization was used to reduce overfitting.

 ## Results